Chimoney/chimoney-community-projects/README.md

 [Here's a video](https://www.youtube.com/watch?v=VItvZbPH9cU&t=4s) to learn more about the Chimoney API.

+Through the integration of the Interledger Protocol (ILP), Chimoney also enables interoperable payments across networks.
+Developers can issue Interledger Wallet Addresses (Payment Pointers) and allow users to send and receive payments globally, powering use cases like Web Monetization and Open Payments.
+Learn more [**here.**](https://chimoney.io/blogs/a-developer-s-guide-to-enabling-ilp-payments-with-chimoney/)

 ### Chimoney Community Projects

 Chimoney Community Projects are open-source contributions made by developers, writers, and community members using the Chimoney API.
 They include SDKs in different programming languages, sample applications, integrations, and technical articles that highlight real-world use cases.